saifhosari/first-project-DareToEscape/README.md

   - The gallery will provide the user with supporting images to see what the escape rooms look like.
   - This section is valuable to the user as they will be able to easily identify the types of Games they will go through.
+  - i give credits to https://freefrontend.com/css-image-effects/ because i learned how to make the gallery animation from them.
    <br/> <br/>

   ![Gallery](/assests/images/gallery.png)